chrisichris/yeti-maven-plugin/README.markdown

 The code of this plugin is heavily based on the mavan-scala-plugin.
 Thanks to the maven-scala-plugin team.

+## Getting started with Yeti and Maven - the fastes way

+The easiest way to get started is to:

+1. download the `yeti-project-template.zip` file from the downlaods section (button at top-right).
+2. unzip the file
+3. rename the root directory (yeti-project-template) to the name you chose for your project
+4. change in the pom.xml file the content of the `<groupId>`, `<artifactId>` and `<name>` tags to what you chose for your project

+Now you have a full yeti project.
+Where you can add your yeti-code to src/main/yeti.
+(There is already a file foomodule.yeti in the foo folder.
+You can use it as a template for your modules or just leave or delete it).

+To test your project

+1.  from a shell prompt change into your project-directory `cd your-project-directory`
+2.  type `mvn compile`: this will compile your yeti code
+3.  type `mvn -Dyeti-compile=false clear compile yeti:repl` this will start the repl for your project (use `--quit` or `Ctrl-C` to stop the repl).

 ## Available goals

  * yeti:compile